 Reciprocating Stamping is a unique classification of stamping that integrates the function of a stamping system with the function of a walking beam.
-This highly flexible and powerful method is used extensively in the production of heat exchanger fin.
+This highly flexible and powerful method is used extensively in the production of heat exchanger fin, sometimes referred in the industry as reciprocating fin, stamped fin, folded fin, or heat sink fin.
 Although not as fast as roll forming, reciprocating stamping can make a far wider variety of fin types and sizes.

 For certain fin profiles, predominately those use in automotive applications, roll forming is the best option for fin production.
 However, for considerations such as wide profiles, high height/density aspect ratios, high strength metals, or advanced profiles like herringbones and ruffles, stamping is the best alternative.